PeterTheobald/www.PeterTheobald.com/content/play/puzzle-hunt-2023-Mission-Improbable.md

 <img src="/images/puzzle2023-fedex-solving.jpg" onclick="openModal(this.src)">
 </div>

-Now you have everything you need to solve... something.
+Now you have everything you need to solve the first puzzle.
 When you're ready enter the solution.

 <div class="answer_div">
 <label for="answer_3">Enter solution here:</label>